westonstearns/Kaggle-Python-Tutorial/chapter2.md

-#Look at the importance of the included features
+#Look at the importance of the included features and print the score

 ```